AI Agents and Autonomous Systems 2025

 LangChain dominates enterprise adoption (45% market share according to Stack Overflow Survey 2024).
 AutoGen is growing fastest (+300% YoY) for code generation use cases.
 CrewAI is popular in startups for prototyping.
 Semantic Kernel is standard in Microsoft shops.
 Prediction: framework consolidation in 2026 through acquisitions or partnerships.

-Multi-agent systems divide complex tasks among specialized agents working collaboratively.
-Instead of one versatile agent, you have a researcher agent (gathers data), writer agent (creates content), and critic agent (verifies quality) - each with unique expertise and tools.
+Multi-agent systems split complex tasks among specialized agents that work together.
+Instead of one generalist agent, you have a researcher (gathers data), a writer (creates content), and a critic (verifies quality), each with its own expertise and tools.

-When should you consider a multi-agent system?
-When a task requires different knowledge domains, parallel processing, or mutual verification mechanisms.
-It's like having a team of specialists instead of one generalist.
+When does a multi-agent system make sense?
+When a task spans different knowledge domains, needs parallel processing, or benefits from mutual verification.
+Think of it as hiring a team of specialists instead of relying on one person who does everything.

 Orchestration Patterns